12/21/04 Newsletter (below it are two previous newsletters on this issue):

 In a recent response to the AgriProcessors video, the Orthodox Union

-reiterated that "Judaism abjures cruelty to animals" and announced that "the trachea
+reiterated that "Judaism abjures cruelty to animals" and announced

 will no longer be removed following shechitah, and any animals that appear to